inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Enabled (1)

-The enabled field, determine if the record is a metadata-only records or if files are associated.
+The enabled field determines if the record is a metadata-only record or if files are associated.

 Example: